dannywillems/o1vm-test/README.md

 This project would eventually become part of o1-labs organizationa as a library to provide a macro to create o1vm compatible programs

+no-std programs are Rust programs that do not use the standard librar `std`.
+It means programs do not suppose there is a network layer, nor allocators.
+In this setting, no syscalls can be performed.
+It is left to the user to implement them.
+It is exactly what we need with zkVM: we want to reimplement syscalls to talk with the external world.

 ## Disassembler for RISC-V

 ### RISC-V GNU toolchain